OpenEvalProject/evals/manuscripts/elife-06513/v2/manuscript.md

 To identify the topographic distribution of specific frequency bands, we first took the mean power spectra of group-averaged spectrograms across the entire epoch (5 min for MOSSA and 30 s for emergence analysis) for each electrode.
 Then, we averaged the mean power spectra over each EEG frequency band of interest for both postnatal age groups.
 Scalp EEG frequency band power plots were performed using 3D interpolation of the electrode montage with the topoplot function in EEGLab (Delorme and Makeig, 2004).

-## Coherence analysis
+#### Coherence analysis

 Coherence analysis was performed using custom-written MATLAB code (MathWorks Inc.; Source code 1).
 Coherence quantifies the degree of correlation between two signals at a given frequency.
 It is equivalent to a correlation coefficient indexed by frequency: a coherence of 1 indicates that two signals are perfectly correlated at that frequency, while a coherence of 0 indicates that the two signals are uncorrelated at the frequency.
+The coherence between channel i and j is given by

+$$
+C_{ij}(f,t)=|\frac{S_{ij}(f,t)}{\sqrt{S_{i}(f,t)S_{j}(f,t)}}|,
+$$

-The coherence between channel i and j is given byCij(f,t)=|Sij(f,t)Si(f,t)Sj(f,t)|,where Sij is the cross-spectrum of i, jth electrode and Si is the spectrum of ith electrode at frequency f and time t.
+where Sij is the cross-spectrum of i, jth electrode and Si is the spectrum of ith electrode at frequency f and time t.
 The spectrum is calculated by using multitaper methods with TW = 3, K = 5, T = 2 s, and a non-overlapping window.
 A coherogram graphically illustrates coherence for a range of frequencies plotted across time.

 For frontal coherence analysis, we calculated and plotted coherence between electrodes F7 and F8, based on analyses using these electrodes in adult studies (Akeju et al., 2014c).
 To compute the group-averaged frontal coherogram, we took the median coherence across infants at each time point and frequency.
 For global coherence analysis, we divided each segment into non-overlapping 2-s windows and computed the cross-spectral matrix.
 To remove noise artifact, the median over 10 windows of the real and imaginary parts of each entry in the cross-spectral matric was taken.
 Then, we performed an eigenvalue decomposition analysis of the cross-spectral matrix at each frequency.
+The cross-spectral matrix at each frequency can be factorized as

+$$
+S(f)=U(f)Λ(f)U(f)^{H},
+$$

-The cross-spectral matrix at each frequency can be factorized asS(f)=U(f)Λ(f)U(f)H,where UH is the complex conjugate transpose of U and a unitary matrix whose ith column is the eigenvector ui of S, and Λ is the diagonal matrix whose diagonal elements are the corresponding eigenvalues, Λii = λi.
-The global coherence is the ratio of the largest eigenvalue to the sum of eigenvalues (Cimenser et al., 2011):Cglobal(f)=λmax(f)∑i=1Nλi(f).
+where UH is the complex conjugate transpose of U and a unitary matrix whose ith column is the eigenvector ui of S, and Λ is the diagonal matrix whose diagonal elements are the corresponding eigenvalues, Λii = λi.
+The global coherence is the ratio of the largest eigenvalue to the sum of eigenvalues (Cimenser et al., 2011):

+$$
+C_{global}(f)=\frac{\lambda_{max}(f)}{\sum_{i=1}^{N}\lambda_{i}(f)}.
+$$

 When the largest eigenvalue is large compared with the remaining ones, the global coherence is close to 1.
 We computed the global coherence at each frequency using 5-min epochs for MOSSA.
 To get group-averaged global coherence plot, we took a median across infants.
 We refer to the eigenvector umax corresponding to the largest eigenvalue λmax at a given frequency as the principal mode of oscillation for that frequency and the coherence of electrode sites was obtained by the absolute value square of the eigenvector (Purdon et al., 2013).
 This means that the eigenvector describes a coherent spatial distribution.
 Spatial coherence at each frequency band was computed by taking an average across the frequency range at each electrode.
 Group-averaged scalp coherence distribution was computed by taking the median across infants and displayed using the topoplot function in EEGLab.

-## Behavioral analysis
+### Behavioral analysis

 Behavioral data during (1) the awake state and (2) emergence from general anesthesia were analyzed post hoc.
 (1) For awake analysis: videos were reviewed frame-by-frame prior to anesthesia to identify the sleep state of each infant.
 The sleep state of the infant was determined using behavioral and vocal markers.
 The awake state was defined as from one of three features (a) eyes open, (b) body movement, and/or (c) crying.
 (2) For emergence analysis: videos were reviewed frame-by-frame to identify the time point (in seconds) where gross body movement first occurred.
 The corresponding end-tidal sevoflurane concentration was extracted from the ixTrend data recording.
 The percentage of infants who displayed gross body movement in each end-tidal sevoflurane concentration range was evaluated for each group.

-## Statistical analysis
+### Statistical analysis

 Data are shown as median (95% CI of median) unless otherwise stated.
 Statistical analysis performed using SPSS Statistics v.21 (IBM, Armonk, NY) and custom-written MATLAB code (MathWorks Inc.; Source code 2).

 To assess statistical significance for the difference in power at each frequency, we computed the 95% CI by using a frequency domain-based bootstrapping algorithm (Kirch and Politis, 2011).
 We drew Fourier coefficients from normal Gaussian distribution with variance of its spectral power for each subject.
 From the Fourier coefficients, we computed replicates of spectral power for each subject and took the median value (i.e., power, or coherence, where relevant) across infants within each postnatal age group and computed group differences (using paired comparisons, where relevant), following this a new set was randomly selected in each postnatal age group and the analysis repeated.
 We repeated this 2000 times and calculated the 95% CI using the median difference at each frequency.

-## Emergence analysis
+#### Emergence analysis

 To evaluate the power difference at each frequency between MOSSA and after the first movement, we first identified ‘artifact-free’ epochs for analysis.
 For MOSSA data, we extracted a 10- to 20-s ‘artifact-free’ epochs by visual inspection around 10 min before gas-off.
 For movement data, we selected a 5- to 30-s ‘artifact-free’ epoch within 2 min after the onset of body movement.
 We computed the 95% CI using the bootstrap analysis of the difference between the median power spectra across infants in MOSSA data and movement data in each age group.

-## Code
+### Code

 Custom-written MATLAB code (with simulated data) for computing global coherence (Source code 1), and multitaper spectra and bootstrap CIs (Source code 2) is given in the Supplemental Materials.